bilo-io/draft-js-guide/src/app/pages/lesson3/README.md

 And that's it.
 Pretty easy, right?

 >**NOTE:**
-> - uou can specify multiple plugins to a single editor.
+> - You can specify multiple plugins for a single editor.
 > - You **cannot** specify the same plugin instance to multiple editors.
 >   - for multiple editors you'll need multiple plugin instances (`e.g. const linkifyPlugin2 = createLinkifyPlugin()`)
 > - You can also initialise the plugins as instance variables (e.g. in the constructor)